 While both services differ in ease of use and feature-sets, this post will be constrained to talking about cost to achieve certain objectives.
 I’ll work under the assumptions that API Gateway is easier to set up and more feature-rich out of the box.
 As the goal of this post is to demonstrate pricing differences between API Gateway and ALB, all prices and calculations will be done using the pricing in the AWS region us-east-1 at the time of this writing.

-Total costs at scale
+ALB vs API Gateway: total costs at scale

 Let’s cost out a few common cases, all in log10 scale.
-Requests with small responses

-ALB starts out more expensive, but becomes cheaper at around 500,000 requests per day.
+ALB starts out more expensive but becomes cheaper at around 500,000 requests per day.
 This is a big number - API Gateway remains cheaper than ALB at a surprising scale.
 However, after 500,000 requests per day, API Gateway prices take off at a faster rate than ALB prices.

 Requests with big responses

-What should I use?
+ALB vs API Gateway: which should I use?